kunrex/Sugar.Lang/docs/README.md

 If a property defines only one accessor, it's expected to define a body since no backing field is generated.

-> Fields and Properties (that define backing fields) may be inline initialised to compile time constant values.
+> Fields and Properties (that define backing fields) may be inline initialised to compile time constant values or a `create` expression with compile time contant values.

 ```cs
 int: GetOnlyProperty